20 last-minute gifts that will arrive in time for Father's Day | CNN Underscored

-Father’s Day is coming up on June 20, but don’t worry if you’ve been stumped about what to get the man who has it all — or if the holiday simply slipped your mind: there’s still plenty of time to find something special for the dad in your life.
+Father’s Day is coming up on June 20, but don’t worry if you’ve been stumped about what to get the man who has it all — or if the holiday simply slipped your mind.
+There’s still plenty of time to find something special for the dad in your life.

 We’ve rounded up 20 thoughtful gifts that are guaranteed to arrive within two days, thanks to Amazon Prime shipping.
 Need more ideas?
 Check out our guides to Target gifts, practical gifts, Nordstrom gifts and unique gifts for that one-of-a-kind dad.